1. Stopped By The Police On The Street, Now What?

 ANSWER:

-If you are at the police station voluntarily for a crime that has been committed, you still have the right to consult with a legal practitioner and to be promptly informed of this right.
-You have the right to a lawyer from the time you are regarded by the police as a suspect in a criminal investigation.
+If you are at the police station of your own free will for a crime that has been committed, you still have the right to consult with a lawyer and to be promptly informed of this right.

 f.
 If I sit down, am I resisting?